ilodev/StationeersMods/README.md

 ## Building this solution

 If you are going to build the solution, be sure to look at `StationeersMods.VS.props`, setting those two properties will make it so the package builds without having to track down all of the dependencies manually (In Visual Studio)

+## Credits

+- [Jixxed](https://github.com/jixxed) created and maintained the original version of this repository.
+- Multiple other contributors can be found in the commit history.